Akron Children's Logo

 Encourage your kids to eat high-calcium foods:

-• If your child eats dairy, your doctor or dietitian can tell you how much to serve based on age.
+• If your child eats dairy, a doctor or dietitian can tell you how much to serve based on age.
 Younger kids may need 2–3 servings of low-fat dairy each day, while older kids may need 4 servings.

 • Look to replace common foods with high-calcium versions.
 Buy almond butter instead of peanut butter or calcium-fortified orange juice instead of regular juice.

-2. Give Kids a Vitamin D Supplement
+2. Make Sure Kids Get Enough Vitamin D

 How Can Parents Help?